I wish to thank Tariq, Jamelie, Ron, and all members of ECH for so generously creating this website which will be of benefit to many.

 In 1985, the year after Chimera (the first genetically engineered animal) was shown in the New City of Sculpture, I was invited by Ron and Jamelie to exhibit work at the ECH.
-My memory of them, and others in London is generosity.
-Paterson Ewen had an after-party, for my opening, in his studio.
+My memory of them and of others in London is one of generosity.
+Paterson Ewen had an afterparty for my opening, in his studio.
 Everyone was so welcoming.
 And I see this still evident, with the development of this website, which I was invited to participate in.
 Those years seem so long ago.
-The years spent researching for the art works of that time led me, in part, to leave Toronto in 1990.
+The years spent researching for the artworks of that time led me, in part, to leave Toronto in 1990.

 A big part of my life now is teaching mathematics.
-I studied with mathematicians from Simon Fraser University, and received a Master Degree in Mathematics Education.
-I tutor mathematics to students at the LDAY Centre for Learning in Whitehorse where I focus on their development of number sense, taught visually by bringing attention to number as pattern, decomposition, observation, contemplation and logical reasoning.
-I also teach mathematics for First Nations, so citizens may enter trades apprenticeships.
-And I have taught in the Yukon Native Teacher Education Program, and the Nunavut Teacher Education Program.
+I studied with mathematicians from Simon Fraser University and received a master's degree in mathematics education.
+I tutor mathematics to students at the LDAY Centre for Learning in Whitehorse, where I focus on their development of number sense, taught visually by bringing attention to numbers as pattern, decomposition, observation, contemplation, and logical reasoning.
+I also teach mathematics for First Nations so citizens may enter trades apprenticeships.
+And I have taught in the Yukon Native Teacher Education Program and the Nunavut Teacher Education Program.

 In the past seven years, I returned to art making.
 As in the past, an occurrence or experience leads me to ask questions, which next leads to answers, and I spend a great deal of time exploring those.
 Then I look for the most efficient means to get what I want.

-Variations of these letters continued their usage in the written modern alphabet, including English.
-This work is comprised of eight letters, photographed in the latter days of the North American migration route, over the traditional territory of Selkirk First Nation, and Canadian territory known as Yukon.
+Variations of these letters continued to be in use in the written modern alphabet, including in English.
+This work is comprised of eight letters, photographed in the latter days of the North American migration route, over the traditional territory of Selkirk First Nation and the Canadian territory known as Yukon.

 Works by Carolyn